prakashrx/stable-diffusion/Readme.md

 Stable Diffusion Image Generation
 ======================================================

-A simple that generates images from text prompts using stable diffusion.
+A simple API that generates images from text prompts using stable diffusion.
 The main goal of this project is to explore stable diffusion techniques for image generation and provide a user-friendly interface for generating images by providing a text prompt.
 This API is lightweight, easy to use, and can be a great starting point for learning about text-to-image generation

 Table of Contents
 -----------------